JennEYoon/deep-learning/chollet2/mynotes.md

 Review keras code again, final 2 code segments of seq-to-seq part.
 Youtube videos gave a better wholestic answer.

- * June 6, 2020 - buy GPU laptop, spend most of the month setting up environments, tuning laptop settings, installing apps.
+ * 6/8/2020 - buy GPU laptop, spend most of the month setting up environments, tuning laptop settings, installing apps.
-  * 7/2 buy older phone 4G.
-5G is a scam started by China Huawei, not needed in cell phones, was intended for commercial use, but requires 5x power consumption.
+  * 7/2/2022 - buy older phone 4G.
+5G is a scam started by China Huawei, not needed in cell phones, was intended for commercial use, but requires 5x electricity consumption for towers.
+Chinese telecom turns off towers to save electricity, upgrades users and apcharge 20x cost per usage.
+Throttle down 4G speeds by turning off towers, delete 4G cellphone plans.
 Even in US, 5G is not needed, 4G is fast enough to download videos.
 Use wifi, much cheaper, for downloading videos.

 #### July 6, 2022 small group, chp 12 p1-3: